derek73/python-nameparser/README.rst

         - Remove 'ben' from PREFIXES because it's more common as a name than a prefix.
         - Deprecate BlankHumanNameError.
 Do not raise exceptions if full_name is empty string.
     * 0.2.4 - Feb 10, 2013
         - Adjust logging, don't set basicConfig.
-Fix #10 and #26.
+Fix `Issue 10 <https://code.google.com/p/python-nameparser/issues/detail?id=10>`_ and `Issue 26 <https://code.google.com/p/python-nameparser/issues/detail?id=26>`_.
         - Fix handling of single lower case initials that are also conjunctions, e.g. "john e smith".
-Re #11.
+Re `Issue 11 <https://code.google.com/p/python-nameparser/issues/detail?id=11>`_.
         - Fix handling of initials with no space separation, e.g. "E.T.
 Jones".
 Fix #11.
         - Do not remove period from first name, when present.
         - Remove 'e' from PREFIXES because it is handled as a conjunction.